hakonrossebo/elm-sketchbook/src/README.md

 # Elm Sketchbook

-**Quickstart: Clone this project, Install Elm and Create-Elm-App, run elm-app start*
+**Quickstart: Clone this project, run npm/yarn install, Install Elm and start using npm/yarn start*

 Whether you are a new developer to Elm or an experienced Elm developer, the Elm Sketchbook can unblock you from setting up the boilerplate for proof of concepts.
 It also provides examples on how to do various tasks.